polyaxon/polyaxon/site/faq/jupyterlabs.md

 Yes, Polyaxon supports running Jupyter notebooks and Jupyter Labs.

-Polyaxon supports different different experimentation mediums, Jupyter notebooks and Jupyter Labs are one of these experimentation mediums.
+Polyaxon supports different experimentation mediums, Jupyter notebooks and Jupyter Labs are one of these experimentation mediums.

 You can start a Jupyter notebook / Jupyter Lab for your projects and share access with your team members.